BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 kill -9|KILL process_id
 ```

-- Signal the operating system to pause a program until a SIGCONT (“continue”) signal is received:
+- Signal the operating system to pause a program until a `SIGCONT` (continue) signal is received:

 ```bash
 kill -17|STOP process_id
 ```

-- Send a SIGUSR1 signal to all processes with the given GID (group ID):
+- Send a `SIGUSR1` signal to all processes with the given GID (group ID):

 ```bash
 kill -SIGUSR1 -group_id
 ```

-> 🧷  More information about the kill command can be foun [here](kill - manned.org).
+> 🧷  More information about the `kill`command can be foun [here](kill - manned.org).
 <br>

 > ⚠️ **Caution:** These commands are sensitive and can lead to issues.
 Killing a process might affect someone else's work.
 Please use these commands with care and consideration.